-September is almost over and autumn finally arrived.
-The weather gets moody and there aren’t that much sunny days to enjoy in the garden.
-However, this doesn’t mean that there aren’t any gardening jobs for October.
-If you are done with all of the essential gardening jobs for September, check out what you need to do in the garden this October.
+September is almost over, and autumn finally arrived.
+The weather gets moody, and there aren’t many sunny days to enjoy in the garden.
+However, this doesn’t mean there aren’t any October gardening jobs.
+If you are done with all of the essential gardening jobs for September, check out our suggestions about what to do in the garden in October.

 We advised you to clean your greenhouse in September, but if you haven’t done it already, you can do so this October.
-This is another gardening task to do now and not leave for spring.
-When you clean your greenhouse in autumn, you prevent pests from hibernating during the cold weather and spreading again in spring.
-After you remove all of the dead plants, thoroughly clean the greenhouse windows, inside and outside.
+After you remove all of the dead plants, thoroughly clean the greenhouse windows, inside and outside, to provide more light to the plants.
 Use a disinfectant to scrub all benches, fixtures and glazing bars and finish with a good washing with the hose.
-Don’t leave any plants inside after you’ve cleaned the greenhouse, shut all windows and make sure the door is closed tightly.
-Your greenhouse should be pest free and ready for the spring.

 People tend to neglect their plants once the weather cools down.
 Just because autumn has arrived, it doesn’t mean that your greens don’t need watering.
 Keep an eye on your potted plants and check for wilting leaves.
 It may be not that hot outside, but pot-bound greens can dry out completely if you leave them without water for too long.

 Don’t forget about trees and shrubs, especially the ones you’ve planted in recent years.
 Make sure that the soil around them is free from grass and weeds.
 Water them regularly and spread a layer of mulch around.
 This will help retain moisture in the soil.

 What flowers and vegetables to plant in October?

 What flowers can be planted in October?